trietsch/io.quatt/README.md

 # Quatt Homey App

-> **Note:** This is an actively maintained fork of the [original Quatt Homey app](https://github.com/trietsch/io.quatt).
-The original maintainer appears to be inactive, so this fork continues development with new features and bug fixes.
->
 > **This app is not yet available in the Homey App Store.** See [Installation](#installation) for how to install it manually.

 Integrate your Quatt heat pump with Homey for monitoring, automation, and energy tracking.
 This app reads data from the Quatt Commander-In-Chief (CiC) and exposes it as Homey capabilities.